Strong-field Gravitational Wave Lensing in the Kerr Background: Results and Implications

 with the noise-weighted inner product (i.e., overlap) in a frequency window $\nu \in [\nu_{\rm low}, \nu_{\rm high}]$ given by

 Here, tildes denote the Fourier-transformed waveforms in the frequency domain, and $S_{n}(\nu)$ is the noise power spectral density (PSD) of the GW detector under consideration~\citep{Finn:1992xs, Cutler:1994ys, Flanagan:1997kp, Flanagan:1997sx}.
-In this work, we use the advanced LIGO PSD at its A+ design sensitivity~\citep{LIGOScientific:2014pky}, which is planned for use in upcoming (O5) LIGO observing runs.
+The normalization of the waveforms is done by dividing them by their norm, $||h||=\sqrt{\braket{h|h}}\equiv \rho_{\rm opt}$, where $\rho_{\rm opt}$ defines the optimal SNR.